 During the summer of 1948, Rev. Kenneth Porray arrived from New York to assume the role of the first Resident Minister of Grand Canyon Community Church.
 Since that time, many resident ministers have served Grand Canyon Community Church and the greater Grand Canyon community.
 Revered annual Grand Canyon traditions such as the Easter Sunrise Service on the Rim, the Christmas Eve Candlelight Service, and the annual Christmas Bazaar can all be attributed to their origins with the Community Church.

-Grand Canyon Community Church is unique in that its origins cannot be attributed to the pioneering or church planting efforts of a missionary or evangelist.
+Grand Canyon Community Church is unique in that its beginnings cannot be attributed to the pioneering or church planting efforts of a missionary or evangelist.
 Instead, its origins came from families who desired to have Sunday School for their children at the Grand Canyon.
-Today, after over 75 years of ministry in Grand Canyon National Park, the Community Church honors its legacy by providing Sunday School for children, and is still lead by a church board consisting of lay leaders who are members and employees of the greater Grand Canyon community.
+Today, after almost 90 years of ministry in Grand Canyon National Park, the Community Church continues to honor its legacy by providing an opportunity for people to come and worship at one of the most recognizable natural wonders of the world.
+It is lead by the Resident Minister and a church board consisting of lay leaders who are members and employees of the greater Grand Canyon community.